 Nuclei of the formatio reticularis

 The nuclei of the formatio reticularis are – contrary to the nuclei of the cranial nerves – diffuse in their differentiation.
-The nuclei can be categorised into a medial and lateral group by their localisation, and into other groups by the transmitter they contain.
+The nuclei can be categorised into a medial and lateral group by their localisation and into other groups by the transmitter they contain.

 The nuclei of the medial group contain rather large neurons, whereas those of the lateral group mainly consist of small neurons.
-The larger neurons form ascending and descending pathways with their axons, whereby the axons of the small neurons usually do not extend through the brain stem.
+The larger neurons form ascending and descending pathways with their axons, while the axons of the small neurons usually do not extend through the brain stem.

 Serotonin, noradrenaline, adrenaline, acetylcholine and dopamine are among the possible transmitters of the nuclei.

 One example of a serotoninergic nucleus are the raphe nuclei, which extend into the hypothalamus, the neocortex and the limbic system.
-They are located both in the medulla oblongata and the pons, as well as the mesencephalon, whereby they are each located on either side of the midline.
+They are located both in the medulla oblongata and the pons as well as the mesencephalon, whereby they are each located on either side of the midline.
 They play a crucial role in the modulation of emotions and moods.
 A release of serotonin also results in deep sleep.

 The transmitter dopamine is mainly located in the area tegmentalis ventralis, which is found in the mesencephalon.
-The fibres chiefly project into the limbic system, which includes the amygdala and the hippocampus, and into the mesolimbic system (hypothalamus).
+The fibers chiefly project into the limbic system, which includes the amygdala and the hippocampus, and into the mesolimbic system (hypothalamus).
 Dopamine – transmitted through the nucleus accumbens – has a euphoric effect, among others.

 Nuclei in the vicinity of the formatio reticularis that contain acetylcholine include the nucleus pedunculopontinus tegmentali and the nucleus dorsalis tegmentalis.
 The cholinergic neurons are activated in the waking state and in REM sleep, although they are inactive during deep sleep.

-Substances that inhibit the aforementioned systems can cause sedation, or a reduced state of alertness.
+Substances that inhibit the aforementioned systems can cause sedation or a reduced state of alertness.
 For instance, benzodiazepine or barbiturates decrease the activity of the formatio reticularis.
 Alcohol also has a suppressive effect on the activity of the ARAS.

 Respiratory center of the formatio reticularis